Best student checking accounts for May 2020

 Students between the ages of 14-25 can get a Student Value Checking account at Santander Bank.
 You have access to in-network ATMs at more than 1,000 CVS locations.
 This could be a good banking option if there’s a CVS near campus.

 What to watch: A legal guardian co-owner is required for students between 14-18 years old.

 We all make mistakes.
 That’s why it’s a good idea to decline overdraft services, as long as you have another emergency plan in place, or use overdraft services responsibly.
-A credit card or a savings account for overdraft protection, are possible options.
-If using a credit card, it’s usually best to only use this for emergencies until you learn how to manage your finances.
+A credit card or a savings account for overdraft protection are possible options.
+If using a credit card, it’s usually best to only use this for emergencies until you get a better grasp on managing your finances.

 What to watch: Overdrafts or returned items will be $36 per item.
 So you need to make sure that you keep the courtesy refund for a one-time mistake.
 Also, the minimum to open the Spend account is $25.
 However, there isn’t a minimum if the account is opened online.

 Best student checking account for savings overdraft protection

 Savings overdraft protection is when a savings account backs up a checking account.
 Money is transferred from savings to checking to cover the negative checking balance.

 Savings overdraft protection transfers can be less expensive than standard overdraft fees, and may also be per day instead of per item.